-With an abundance of mums, pumpkins and gourds ripening in the garden and available at your local The Home Depot Garden Center, you’ll be tempted to decorate your entryway, porch and landscape with more than one.
+With an abundance of mums, pumpkins and gourds ripening in the garden and available at your local The Home Depot Garden Center in October, you’ll be tempted to decorate your entryway, porch and landscape with more than one.

 Once you’re done decorating, turn your attention to your garden and landscape.

 Before the first frost, finish planting trees and shrubs.
 Urban dwellers can pot up shrubs and conifers in containers for lasting greenery.
-It’s also a great month to plant bulbs for spring, whether tucked in flowerpots or planted around your landscape.
+October is also a great month to plant bulbs for spring, whether tucked in flowerpots or planted around your landscape.

 Just remember to clean and put away all your gardening tools so they don’t have to face the elements.
 When the time is right, empty your hoses, coil and store away for the next season.